hardfire/hardfire.github.com/content/post/don-t-buy-dumb-things-they-said-no-one-told-what-s-dumb.md

 date = 2021-01-01T10:10:18Z
 draft = true
 tags = []
-title = "Don't buy dumb things they said?
+title = "Don't buy dumb things they said.
 No one told what's dumb."

 +++
 Yesterday, I happend to watch [this video by Gary Vaynerchuk](https://www.youtube.com/watch?v=cbupA3iiZAg "Buying Dumb Things Is The WORST Thing You Can Do - Gary Vaynerchuk | Motivational Talk").
 It's a nice motivational video.
 You watch it and then think "OMG!
 I have been buying a lot of studpid shit and that's the main reason why I'm not a millionaire.
 This is it!".